 Related article: Everything You Need to Know About Barcode System

 With the right tools and methods, you will no longer have to do the stock-taking process outside the operational hours.
 You can do it anytime you want to.
-Just aim the barcode scanner, the stock data will be updated directly.
+Just aim the barcode scanner, it will update the stock data directly.

 Is your company having trouble dealing with office inventory calculations at the end of the year?
 HashMicro provides Barcode Software and QR codes on products, racks, ID cards, packaging, documents, etc. automatically with the most complete Barcode System that complies with the New Normal protocol.
 Feel free to contact us!